BAUJA / 2018

 Sculpture, glassforming and wood turning techniques

-BAUJA is the result of working hand in hand with materials and craftsmen of Istanbul.
-An open approach, sourcing objects, defining new artefacts and working with on-spot collaborators turning wood and glass-blowing.
-Cam Ocagi Vakfi, 'the Glass Furnace' located at Beykoz / İstanbul Turkey, helped translate a buoy (şamandıra) which is commonly found within the markets of Istanbul into a glass sculpture.
+BAUJA is the result of three day workshop, working hand in hand with materials and craftsmen of Istanbul.
+An open approach, sourcing objects, developing new methods and defining artefacts.
+Cam Ocagi Vakfi, 'the Glass Furnace' located at Beykoz, İstanbul Turkey, helped translate a buoy (şamandıra) which is commonly found within the markets of Istanbul into a glass sculpture.
 Normally anchored or allowed to drift with ocean currents, instead of being filled with air - now is filled with water.
-It is elevated by columns, in that height and with the movement of the water, drop by drop the buoy slowly empties.
+The buoy is elevated by two wooden columns, created by local craftman called Hasan An.
+In that height and with the movement of the water, drop by drop the buoy slowly empties.

 The sculpture was apart of a group exhibition at SALT Galata the art and research institute and Saraçhane Parki in the ruins of a nearly 2,000-year-old church.